-Agencies requesting special rate adjustments less than the January 2017 GS base pay adjustment must submit a written justification and any applicable supporting data in accordance with OPM regulations and the instructions on OPM Form 1397.
+Agencies requesting special rate adjustments less than the January 2022 GS base pay adjustment must submit a written justification and any applicable supporting data in accordance with OPM regulations and the instructions on OPM Form 1397.
 Such a request may be appropriate if an agency has determined special rates do not need to be increased by the same amount as the across-the-board increases in GS base rates to prevent a serious staffing problem.
 Over time, adjusting special rates by less than the GS adjustment may eventually result in elimination of a special rate, since the regular GS rate (including any applicable locality payment) can eventually "catch up" with the corresponding special rate.
-(See "Reduction or Termination of Special Rate Schedules," below.)
+(See Reduction or Termination of Special Rate Schedules, below.)

-Since special rate employees have the same GS base rates as other employees, making a special rate adjustment that is less than the GS across-the-board adjustment requires reducing the special rate supplement-i.e., reducing the dollar amount of a fixed-dollar special rate supplement or reducing the percentage value of a fixed-percentage special rate supplement.
-Example 1 below deals with a fixed-percentage special rate supplement.
+Since special rate employees have the same GS base rates as other GS employees, making a special rate adjustment that is less than the GS across-the-board adjustment requires an adjustment of the special rate supplement.